Intestinal permeability

 Intestinal permeability is a term describing the control of material passing from inside the gastrointestinal tract through the cells lining the gut wall, into the rest of the body.
 The intestine normally exhibits some permeability, which allows nutrients to pass through the gut, while also maintaining a barrier function to keep potentially harmful substances (such as antigens) from leaving the intestine and migrating to the body more widely.
 In a healthy human intestine, small particles (< 4 Å in radius) can migrate through tight junction claudin pore pathways, and particles up to 10–15 Å (3.5 kDa) can transit through the paracellular space uptake route.
 There is some evidence abnormally increased intestinal permeability may play a role in some chronic diseases and inflammatory conditions.
 The most well understood condition with observed increased intestinal permeability is celiac disease.

 Physiology

 The barrier formed by the intestinal epithelium separates the external environment (the contents of the intestinal lumen) from the body and is the most extensive and important mucosal surface of the body.
 However, the intestinal mucin can also be barriers for the host antimicrobial peptides, thus plays a bidirectional barrier for host-microbial interaction.
 The intestinal epithelium is composed of a single layer of cells and serves two crucial functions.
 First, it acts as a barrier, preventing the entry of harmful substances such as foreign antigens, toxins and microorganisms.
 Second, it acts as a selective filter which facilitates the uptake of dietary nutrients, electrolytes, water and various other beneficial substances from the intestinal lumen.
 Selective permeability is mediated via two major routes:

-Transepithelial or transcellular permeability.
-This consists of specific transport of solutes across the epithelial cells.
-It is predominantly regulated by the activities of specialised transporters that translocate specific electrolytes, amino acids, sugars, short chain fatty acids and other molecules into or out of the cell.